Interested in learning more about the Academy of Digital Sciences? Contact us at firstname.lastname@example.org.

 - Project Management

-The “Essentials” overview is designed to give you a brief introduction to the subject matter.
-For beginners, especially, this is an excellent opportunity to explore and assess your interest in the digital professions try before making a larger investment of time and money.
+The “Essentials” overview was designed to provide a brief introduction to the subject matter.
+For beginners especially, it gave an excellent opportunity to explore and assess interests in the digital professions before making a larger investment of time and money.

-Each “Fundamentals” course is a deeper dive, designed to give you employer-ready, professional-level skills in that area.
+Each “Fundamentals” course was a deeper dive, designed to give learners employer-ready, professional-level skills in that area.

-In addition to engaging online learning modules from world-class instructors, you’ll take on a workplace-relevant project cycle with each course, supported by mentors who are accomplished local professionals.
+In addition to engaging online learning modules from world-class instructors, learners took on a workplace-relevant project cycle with each course, supported by mentors who are accomplished local professionals.

-Through the project component of each course we ensure that you are able to apply your learning to real-world activites that are relevant to the workplaces of leading Maine businesses.
-Your mentor will guide you through your work to make sure it is up-to-date and applicable to what’s going on in today’s business world.
+Through the project component of each course, we ensured that learners were able to apply their learning to real-world activities relevant to the workplaces of leading Maine businesses.
+Mentors guided learners through work to make sure it was up-to-date and applicable to what’s going on in today’s business world.

-You will also have the ability to meet professionals other than your mentor at regularly scheduled events and meetings that you can attend in person on UNE's Portland campus and virtually online.
+Learners also had the opportunity to meet professionals at regularly scheduled events and meetings, both in person on UNE's Portland campus and virtually online.

 Find more information about Course Elements, Competencies, Support Resources, and Computer Proficiency, Hardware, and Software Requirements in our Academy Guidelines for Learners.